xuxw98/Online3D/data/scannet-sv/README.md

 **Step 3.** Prepare ScanNet 3D data.
 Follow [votenet](https://github.com/facebookresearch/votenet/tree/main/scannet) to download and process the 3D data.
-Link or move the 'scans' folder to this level of directory.
+Link or move the `scans` folder to this level of directory.

 Process SV data by running `python generate_18cls_gt_data.py`, which will create two folders named `scannet_sv_18cls_train` and `scannet_sv_18cls_val` here.